 Several years ago, we made the decision to commit to the use of a single device for students at HCS.
-We decided that the iPad best meets the needs for our students and staff and began the process of seeing them as the only learning device our students had.

 There are several reasons that we chose iPads, some of which (not comprehensive) are listed below

 - Portability to and from school: iPads are smaller, lighter, and more portable than most laptops.
 This can be especially beneficial for younger students who may have trouble carrying heavier devices.

 - Portability for learning: Students can roam with the iPad and use the camera for capturing videos, still photography, recording audio and creating many other opportunities for learning.

 - Touchscreen interface: iPads have a touchscreen interface, which can be more intuitive and easier to use for some students than a traditional keyboard and mouse.

 - Longer battery life: iPads typically have a longer battery life than laptops, which means that students can use them for longer periods of time without needing to recharge.